stone-payments/sling-web-framework/README.md

 # Packages

-All Sling Components are listed below.
+All `sling` Components are listed below.
 You can interactively browse your component library acessing your [Storybook][storybook-link] page.

 ### :black_heart: Core
 The `sling-framework` package is essential for all of your components.
 With `sling-helpers` and `sling-assets`, they are part of the core of our framework.
 See the docs below: